 Tax LLM Advisor

 - Earn 8 credits beyond those required for the JD or a total of 94 credits.

 - Take Federal Income Tax and 24 additional qualifying tax credits, which must include Corporate Tax and Federal Partnership Tax or Pass-Through Business Taxation.

 - Earn a grade of 79 or better (or C or better) in the classes whose credits will apply to the Tax LLM degree.
 If a student earns a grade of 74 through 78 (or a D), the credits will apply toward the JD degree, but will not count toward the LLM degree.
-Students will receive number grades for tax courses that are part of the JD curriculum, and will receive letter grades for advanced tax courses that are not part of the JD program (since these courses are not graded under the mandatory mean requirement).
+Students will receive number grades for tax courses that are part of the JD curriculum, and they will receive letter grades for advanced tax courses that are not part of the JD program (since these courses are not graded under the mandatory mean requirement).